Graduate Student Handbook

 Initial jurisdiction over grade grievance lies within the divisions.
 Grades are a matter of academic judgment and subject to challenge only on the basis of non-academic criteria, such as considerations of race, politics, religion, sex, or other criteria not directly reflective or performance related to course requirements of improper academic procedures that unfairly affect a student’s grade.
 Students with grade grievances should discuss their concerns first with the professor of record (graduate teaching assistants in the College of Public Health do not assign grades).
 If the student feels that the problem is not resolved satisfactorily, then the concern should be brought to the attention of the Division Chair for review.
 It is the policy of the university that grievances concerning grades may only be considered if the basis for the grievance is procedural (i.e. that a procedural error was made in the evaluation or recording of the grade).
 Grades are never modified using any criteria not applied to all students in the class.
 The alteration of grades is governed by the Board of Trustees (Rule 3335-8-23).

-If informal procedures fail to settle the matter, the student may initiate a formal grievance process by submitting a written statement to the Vice Dean.
+If informal procedures fail to settle the matter, the student may initiate a formal grievance process by submitting a written statement to the Associate Dean for Academic and Student Affairs.
 This written statement should describe the nature of the complaint, the facts which support the complaint, and the efforts made to resolve the complaint with the parties involved.
 The statement must be submitted within 60 days after the alleged cause for the grievance occurred.

-The Vice Dean will review the allegations in the complaint and ask the other party to provide a written response.
-When appropriate, the Vice Dean will ask for input from the Division Chair/Program Director or the Dean of the College of Public Health.
+The Associate Dean will review the allegations in the complaint and ask the other party to provide a written response.
+When appropriate, the Associate Dean will ask for input from the Division Chair/Program Director or the Dean of the College of Public Health.
 Some grievances may be resolved at this stage through a process of counseling and evaluation.
 Accurate assessment and mutual solution are the goals.
-The Vice Dean will discuss the matter with the complainant and with the respondent and advise the student of their options:
+The Associate Dean will discuss the matter with the complainant and with the respondent and advise the student of their options:

-b) Conversation between the complainant and the respondent with the Vice Dean serving as an intermediary in an effort to mediate the concerns;
+2. Conversation between the complainant and the respondent with the Associate Dean serving as an intermediary in an effort to mediate the concerns;

 Formal Grievance Procedures